 There are many ways for heavy metals to get into your dog’s system.
 Some metals are in his food.
 And sometimes that’s okay.
-In small amounts, heavy metals like zinc and iron are important for your dog’s health.
+In small amounts, metals like zinc and iron are important for your dog’s health.
 But others, like the mercury found in fish, can be toxic.

 Dangerous heavy metals are also in: